ahaywood/Web-Interactivity-and-Engagement/chapter-4/index.md

 <?php get_footer(); ?>
 ```

 I also added some additional PHP so that we are loading only the specific items we want.
-You should already be familiar with the_title, but you have not seen the_excerpt yet.
+You should already be familiar with `the_title`, but you have not seen `the_excerpt` yet.

 An **Excerpt** is merely a preview of the full text of the post.
 This allows you to not dump your entire post into the front page.
 Additionally, on the post dashboard you can manually add the excerpt if you don't like what they put.